The Connection Between Customer Experience and Loyalty

 - Be conservative.
 Resist the temptation to use the high end of estimates for potential benefits.
 While the results may seem more compelling, they will also be harder to defend.

-- For the Customer Ratings, we used the “2019 XMI Customer Ratings – Overall,” which evaluates three areas of an experience: success, effort, and emotion.
-To normalize scores across the industries, the analysis compares the data for each company with their industry average.
-See the XM Institute Insight Report, “2019 XMI Customer Ratings – Overall,” (October 2019).
+- For the Customer Ratings, we used the “2020 XMI Customer Ratings – Overall,” which evaluate the three areas of an experience: success, effort, and emotion.
+To normalize scores across the industries the analysis compares the data for each company with their industry average.
+See the XM Institute Insight Report, “2020 XMI Customer Ratings – Overall,” (July 2020).

-- For the purchasing data, we looked at consumers’ responses to the question: “How likely are you to consider purchasing more products or services from these companies in the future?”
-We included the percentage of consumers who selected either 6 or 7 on a scale from 1 (“extremely unlikely”) to 7 (“extremely likely”).
+- For data on future purchase intentions, we looked at consumers’ responses to the question: “How likely are you to consider purchasing more products or services from these companies in the future?”
+We included the percentage of consumers who selected a 7 on a scale from 1 (“extremely unlikely”) to 7 (“extremely likely”).